Getting your Trinity Audio player ready...

 Over his shoulder, lying wide open on the tabletop, sat the object of everyone’s conversation: Rules of the Black Arts for Advanced Users.

-Fortunately for Nate, he was the last of my friends to get in a word before I lost my—”Shit!
+Fortunately, Nate was the last to get in a word before I lost my—”Sh#%t!
 This book is dope.”

 “What the hell, Gene?!
 I trusted you.”
-Venom was attached to every word I yelled.
+Venom clung to every word I yelled.
 My anger rocked everyone.
 Most of them were surprised and genuinely confused by my behavior.
-But Gene knew.
-He and I were both private people.
-I would have never betrayed his trust.

-“And I also told them not to take it out,” fired back Weird Nikki.
+“And I also told them not to take it out,” Weird Nikki snapped.

 “Sure it is, Gene.
 Give me my book.”
 Sarcasm and anger pulled my strings like a marionette; without thinking, I pushed Gene aside and pulled Rules of the Black Arts for Advanced Users off the table.